dralmadani/DataViz-Project/README.md

 The following tasks and questions will drive the visualization and interaction decisions for this project:

   * What are the top 200 largest cities in the USA in 2020 by population?
-  * What are the top ten Largest cities in US by population in 2020 by population?
+  * What are the top ten largest cities in the US by population in 2020 by population?
-  * What are the top ten Largest cities in US by population in 2020 by density ?
+  * What are the top ten largest cities in the US by population in 2020 by density?
-  * What are the top ten Largest cities in US by population in 2020 by area ?
+  * What are the top ten largest cities in the US by population in 2020 by area?
-  * Which state has most largest cities ?
+  * Which state has the largest cities?
-  * How many Large Cities Population in each state ?
+  * How many large cities population in each state?

 ----
 ## Sketches